LawnchairLauncher/lawnicons/CONTRIBUTING.md

 <img src="docs/images/quality-4-excessive-density.png" alt="4 Excessive density" height="200" />

-Keep at least `8 px` between lines.
+Keep at least `8 px` between lines, using an `8 × 8 px` rectangle to verify the spacing.
+It’s better to make the distance a little more.

 Tips
 - Move lines further apart.